We 🧪 research with 🎮 games!

 Giulio Barbero

 I moved to the Netherlands in 2014 to start my studies.
-Now researching the use of video games and gamification practices for education.
+Now teaching and researching the use of video games and gamification practices for education.

 Marcello A. Gómez-Maureira

-External Satellite Member 🛰️ -- Researcher and designer, drawn to projects that involve multidisciplinary challenges and the potential to build connections between them.
-Formally trained as mechanical engineer and video game developer, his ongoing research interests focus on the interplay between humans and interactive technology, as well as the prospects of designing the impact of technology on society and human emotions.
+Researcher and designer, drawn to projects that involve multidisciplinary challenges and the potential to build connections between them.
+His research interests focus on the interplay between humans and interactive technology.

 Alan Kai Hassen